 At the same time, the Neo 320 doesn’t sacrifice functionality for women.
 It has the self-cleaning dual nozzle arrangement found on the Neo 180/185.
 So, you get the options for feminine wash and posterior cleansing.

-The warm water feature of the Neo 250 and the Neo 320 make these the only models I personally would even consider.
-The other models are fine.
+The warm water feature of the Neo 320 makes this the only model I personally would even consider.
+There’s nothing wrong with the other models.
 The materials are durable and precisely made.
 The controls are simple and easy to operate.
 The pressure is adequate or better.
 But in a place where winters can produce water from the tap that is uncomfortable on the hands, I’m not inclined to let it touch even more sensitive parts 🙂

 I would’ve preferred separate pressure and temperature controls.
 Especially when operating the bidet in the dark, even more so at night when you’re a little sleepy, it can be tricky to change one and not the other.
 Still, that’s a minor consideration.

-Overall, you get a lot for your money in the Neo 320 – and it’s really not that much money for this kind of product anyway.
+Overall, you get a lot for your money with the Neo 320 – and it’s really not that much money for this kind of product anyway.
 For an appliance that is designed to (and probably will) last for years that’s money well spent.
-And with more than 1200 (!) verified Amazon customers rating this attachment the maximum score you really can’t go wrong.
+And with thousands (!) of verified Amazon customers rating this bidet attachment the maximum score you really can’t go wrong.